Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What property types will appreciate the most in Pattaya in 2026?

-As of early 2026, modern detached houses and villas are expected to appreciate the most among Pattaya property types, followed by well-managed mid-market condos in proven rental locations.
+As of early 2026, detached houses and modern villas are expected to appreciate the most among all residential property types in Pattaya in 2026, continuing the trend seen over the past year.

 How will interest rates affect property prices in Pattaya in 2026?